sueszli/blog/barrier pattern.md

 # javascript

-> again: not the same as waiting for threads/processes but callbacks from the event loop.
+again: not the same as waiting for threads/processes.

 ```js
 function sleep(ms) {